GRIFFINCollaboration/griffin-dashboard/static/xTags/detectors/README.md

 ###updatePlotParameters()
 Update this object and `localStorage` with values entered into the plot control form.
 Intended as `onchange` callback to updating this form.

+###vetoSummary(view, channel)
+Called by `summarizeData` to check if the given channel should indeed be included in the summary for the given view.
+By default this function always returns `false`, since it is only required for detectors whose HV and rate segmentation differ (HV channels don't report rates and vice versa in this case).
+Detectors which require summary vetoing redefine this member as necessary.

 ###writeTooltip(i)
 Populate tooltip with appropriate text for the channel named at `this.channelNames[i]`, and decide whether or not to show the tooltip.
 The default implementation is appropriate for a detector that has identical segmentation between all its views (ie each counting segment has one rate, one threshold and one HV supply).
 Detectors with asymmetric segmentation need special tooltips appropriate to their needs to replace `writeTooltip(i)` in the prototype chain.